 What you may or may not know about an Aluminum Car Body

-As part of the ever-increasing effort to maximize fuel economy, carmakers are more than often substituting aluminum for steel to build body panels in order to save weight.
+As part of the ever-increasing effort to maximize fuel economy, carmakers are substituting aluminum for steel to build body panels in order to save weight.
 Both producers and consumers are finding that aluminum is great to work with in terms of gas mileage, but it can cause other problems to surface.

 Aluminum is far more expensive than steel in a raw state, in its conversion to a usable sheet metal, and in its assembly.
 This results in a 60 to 80 percent cost premium.
 Therefore, aluminum cars are more costly to produce than those made from steel.

 Online discussion forums have found that paint problems and premature corrosion are common occurrences with aluminum cars.

 Buying a car with an aluminum car body does not guarantee repeated trips to a body shop.
 It is wise, however, to be aware of common problems the metal can cause.

 If you live in the Chesapeake, VA area and need to have body work done, don’t hesitate to call Car Struction today!
 We’ll restore your car to factory condition while ensuring the long-term safety of your passengers.